timonOconrad/static-voltage-stability-AI/README.md

 You will also need to install Nividea CuDa (GPU interface) and CuDNN (Deep Neural Network).
 Follow the instructions that are specific to the graphics card in use.

-## Load Flow Calculation / Static Stress Analysis
+## Load Flow Calculation / Static Voltage Analysis
 3 variants are presented.
 Load flow calculation using PowerFactory, Netwon-Raphson and Gaus-Seidel.
 The programming has been designed so that the variants are in extra files that can be called.
 As an example, code_comparison.py is provided.
 Multiprocessing was used.

 The data generation is shown in main_powerfactory.py.
 It always generates 1000 cases.
 Since the memory prevents a fast computation at higher runtimes, the program is called again by executer.py each time and the memory is cleared by the new call.